svgoudar/data_science_tutorial/Mathematics/application/readme.md

 ## Video Script: Understanding Eigenvectors and Eigenvalues

 **Introduction:**
 In this video, we will discuss the concepts of eigenvectors and eigenvalues, which play a crucial role in understanding principal component analysis (PCA).
 As mentioned in my previous video, PCA helps us find the best principal component line that captures the maximum variance in our data.

 ### What Are Eigenvectors and Eigenvalues?

 Eigenvectors and eigenvalues help us achieve this goal.
 To visualize this, let’s consider a set of data points.
 We want to determine a principal component line that maximizes variance when we project our data onto it.

 **Importance of Eigenvectors and Eigenvalues:**
 The amazing aspect of eigenvectors and eigenvalues is their ability to describe how a linear transformation affects a vector.
 If we have a specific matrix $A$ and a vector $v$, applying a linear transformation defined by this matrix can help us derive an eigenvalue $\lambda$ and its corresponding eigenvector.

-### Linear Transformation:
+### Linear Transformation

 Let’s break down what a linear transformation means.
 Imagine our data is arranged in a grid.
 When we apply a linear transformation to a vector in this grid, the entire dataset can be shifted or rotated in various directions.

 For example, if we apply the matrix $A$ to vector $v$, the equation we use is:

 $$ A \cdot v = \lambda \cdot v $$

 Here, $\lambda$ represents the eigenvalue associated with the eigenvector $v$.

-### Finding the Best Principal Component:
+### Finding the Best Principal Component

 To find the eigenvalues and eigenvectors, we need to identify which eigenvector has the largest magnitude, as this will correspond to the direction of maximum variance—essentially our best principal component.

-### Example:
+### Example

 Let’s see an example.
 Suppose we have a vector $v = (1, 1)$.
 After applying our matrix transformation, we might get a new point, say $(4, 2)$.
 Here, the eigenvalue $\lambda$ can be represented as $(4, 2)$ after the transformation.

 We can visualize this in a coordinate system.
 The transformation shifts our initial vector to a new direction, and the length of the transformed vector indicates its magnitude.

 Now, if we consider another point, say $(-1, 0)$, the transformation will yield a different result, $(-2, 2)$.
 By repeating this for various vectors, we can observe how the transformation affects their directions and magnitudes.

-### Steps to Calculate Eigenvalues and Eigenvectors:
+### Steps to Calculate Eigenvalues and Eigenvectors

 Let’s outline the steps to compute the eigenvalues and eigenvectors:

 1. **Calculate the Covariance Matrix:**
    For features $x$ and $y$, we compute the covariance:
    $$